Gain an understanding of the major figures, events, and periods of British History.

 The English Republic and The Restoration (1649 - 1714)

 After winning the English Civil War, the Parliament was faced with a problem.
-Though initially favoring a settlement with the King that involved a separation of the power, attempts by the King to escape to Scotland led to key Parliamentary generals concluding that he was untrustworthy.
+Though initially favoring a settlement with the King that involved a separation of powers, attempts by the King to escape to Scotland led to key Parliamentary generals concluding that he was untrustworthy.
 This, coupled with the proto-communist sympathies of the New Model Army, led to the beheading of the King and the establishment of the English Republic.

 During the English Republic, policies of church simplification and the banning of rituals, including the celebration of Christmas, were implemented.
 However, the system struggled for consistency, going through 6 constitutions by the time its leader, Lord Protector Oliver Cromwell, died in 1649.